Skip to content

 Why Replacing Your Condenser Fan Motor Is a Smart Move

-When your air conditioner isn’t cooling the way it should, or it’s making strange noises, the issue could be coming from a wear out or failing part.
 A common part which wears out on older AC systems or heat pumps which have a significant number of run time hours is the condenser fan motor.
 It’s not something most homeowners think about until something goes wrong but trust us—keeping this part in good shape is crucial for your comfort (and your wallet).
-At REEIS Air Conditioning, we’re all about helping you get the most out of your system, and sometimes that means knowing when it’s time for a replacement.

 What Does the Condenser Fan Motor Do?

-The condenser fan motor is in the outdoor condensing unit of your air conditioner or heat pump system.
 The condensing fan motor pull air through the condenser coil and remove heat from the refrigerant.
 In simple terms: it helps your air conditioner do its job by removing the heat stored in the HVAC refrigerant and exhausting it outside your home.

 What are signs its time to consider replacing your condenser fan motor?

-· There is oil dripping from your condenser fan motor bearing indicated failure is pending
+The system turns on and off more frequently than usual Burning smells or overheating from the outdoor unit There is oil dripping from your condenser fan motor bearing indicated failure is pending.

-· When you test the amp draw of the condensing fan motor, the fan is pulling more amps than the manufacturer’s specifications.
+When you test the amp draw of the condensing fan motor, the fan is pulling more amps than the manufacturer’s specifications.
 This typically means the motor is at risk of failure and it is consuming more electricity than it is designed to.

 If any of these sounds familiar, don’t wait—call the experts at REEIS Air Conditioning.
 We’ll diagnose the issue and give you honest, transparent recommendations.